-Manufacturing PMI in Egypt averaged 47.84 points from 2012 until 2020, reaching an all time high of 52.50 points in November of 2013 and a record low of 29.70 points in April of 2020.
+Manufacturing PMI in Egypt averaged 47.92 points from 2012 until 2022, reaching an all time high of 52.50 points in November of 2013 and a record low of 29.70 points in April of 2020.
 This page provides the latest reported value for - Egypt Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Egypt Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Markit Economics
+Egypt Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Manufacturing PMI in Egypt is expected to be 48.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Egypt to stand at 49.60 in 12 months time.
-In the long-term, the Egypt Non-Oil Private Sector PMI is projected to trend around 49.00 points in 2021 and 49.50 points in 2022, according to our econometric models.
+Manufacturing PMI in Egypt is expected to be 48.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Egypt Non-Oil Private Sector PMI is projected to trend around 50.00 points in 2023 and 50.70 points in 2024, according to our econometric models.